SnehaDagwar/Spend-Sense/README.md

 Spend Sense is a privacy-first personal finance intelligence app for tracking budgets, expenses, savings goals, and month-end projections.
 It helps you understand where your money is going, spot risky spending patterns early, and turn everyday transactions into practical financial decisions.

-Everything runs in the browser.
-There is no backend, no account system, and no cloud sync.

 ## What makes Spend Sense different